Mindi Abair: Television appearances

 Abair featured on the 2011 American Idol season as a soloist with Paul McDonald and Casey Abrams and playing behind contestants Jacob Lusk and Haley Reinhart.
 Steven Tyler remarked to McDonald after her debut on the show "Forget you, who's your sax player?"
-Abair was featured on the 2012 American Idol season, performing with Phillip Phillips.
+Abair was featured on the 2012 American Idol season, performing with Phillip Phillips and Joshua Ledet.
 Abair appeared with Phillips six times as a featured saxophonist, performing the songs "U Got It Bad" originally by Usher, "Disease" originally by Matchbox Twenty, "Have You Ever Seen the Rain?" originally by Creedence Clearwater Revival, "Movin' Out" originally by Billy Joel, "In The Midnight Hour" originally by Wilson Pickett and "Give A Little More" originally by Maroon 5.
+She was also part of the selected brass section for Ledet's performance of "It's a Man's Man's Man's World" originally by James Brown.
 Tyler was so impressed with Abair that he invited her to join Aerosmith on the summer leg of their 2012 world tour playing sax and singing backing vocals.

 She filled in as the saxophonist with the CBS Orchestra on the Late Show with David Letterman on April 3 and 4, 2012.
 She sat in with the band again on July 29, 2014, and she also performed her original songs "Wild Heart" and "Train."

 Abair has also appeared on The Tavis Smiley Show and more than once on The Tonight Show Starring Jimmy Fallon.

 Other ventures

 National Academy of Recording Arts And Sciences

 In 2009, Abair was elected as a Governor on the Board of the Los Angeles Chapter of the National Academy of Recording Arts and Sciences, serving for three years until 2012, when she was elected as Secretary.
 She spent one year serving as Secretary.
 In 2013, Abair was elected to a two-year term as the President of the Los Angeles Chapter, taking over the position from the previous president, MC Lyte.
-Mindi was elected to a two-year term as National Trustee of the Recording Academy in 2015.
+Mindi was elected to a two-year term as National Trustee of the Recording Academy in 2015, serving for two years until 2017.